minicli/action-contributors/README.md

 # Generate / Update CONTRIBUTORS File - GitHub Action

 This GitHub Action updates a CONTRIBUTORS file with the top contributors from the specified project, pulling contents from the GitHub API.
+You can use it in combination with an action to push changes directly into your project's main branch, or with an action that creates a PR with the updated file.

+### Supported Configuration via Environment Variables:

+- CONTRIB_REPOSITORY: The repository you want to pull contributors from.
+This is mandatory.
+- CONTRIB_OUTPUT_FILE: The file you want to generate, default set to `CONTRIBUTORS.md`.
+- CONTRIB_TEMPLATE: The [stencil](https://github.com/minicli/stencil) template to use - you can use this to customize the generated markdown file.
+Default set to the included `contributors.tpl` file.
+- CONTRIB_IGNORE: A comma-separated string with users to ignore.
+Default set to `github-actions[bot],renovate-bot,dependabot`.

-## Example Usage
+## Basic Usage

 This action is made to use in conjunction with [test-room-7/action-update-file](https://github.com/marketplace/actions/update-files-on-github) in order to automatically commit an updated CONTRIBUTORS file in a fixed interval.